akka/akka-http/docs/src/main/paradox/java/http/introduction.md

 @@snip [HttpServerActorInteractionExample.java](../../../../test/java/docs/http/javadsl/HttpServerActorInteractionExample.java) { #actor-interaction }

-Again the logic for the marshalling and unmarshalling JSON in this example is provided by the "spray-json" library (details on how to use that here: @ref[JSON Support](common/json-support.md#akka-http-spray-json))
+Again the logic for the marshalling and unmarshalling JSON in this example is provided by the "Jackson" library (details on how to use that here: @ref[JSON Support](common/json-support.md#json-support-via-jackson))

 Read more about the details of the high level APIs in the section @ref[High-level Server-Side API](routing-dsl/index.md#http-high-level-server-side-api).